 In that black and white photograph is a Brown fur seal cub caught in a net.
-The animal is staring directly at the camera.
+The wild animal is staring at the camera.
 Indeed it has a sad expression on its face.
 Sadly this is the reality in our seashore and oceans with marine wildlife.

 That seal belongs to a large seal species in South Africa and Australia.
 The two subspecies of the Brown fur seal are the Cape fur seal and the Australian seal.